spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-sliding-sync-proxy.md

 **NOTE**: The sliding-sync proxy is **not required** when using the **Conduit homeserver**.
 Starting from version `0.6.0` Conduit has native support for some sliding sync features.
 If there are issues with the native implementation, you might have a better experience when enabling the sliding-sync proxy anyway.

+This might not work with [Synapse Workers](../docs/configuring-playbook-synapse.md) enabled.

 ## Decide on a domain and path

 By default, the Sliding Sync proxy is configured to be served on the Matrix domain (`matrix.DOMAIN`, controlled by `matrix_server_fqn_matrix`), under the `/sliding-sync` path.